mrugakshiharkare/Solar-Load-Calculator-Electricity-Bill-to-Excel-Automation/README.md

 ## 📄 1.
 Project Brief
 **What I Built:**
-I developed an end-to-end automation tool using Python and Streamlit that uses Computer Vision (Gemini 1.5 Flash) to "read" electricity bills.
+I developed an end-to-end automation tool using Python and Streamlit that uses Computer Vision (Gemini 2.5 Flash) to "read" electricity bills.
 The system identifies key parameters like Consumer Name, Sanctioned Load, and 12-month usage history, then programmatically maps them into the provided Excel template while preserving existing formulas.

+---

+## 🔒 2.
+Security & Data Privacy
+To protect customer privacy and follow industry best practices:
+- **Sensitive Data**: All sample electricity bills used during the development and testing phase have been excluded from this public repository.
+- **Credential Safety**: API keys are managed via a `.env` file, which is explicitly ignored by Git to prevent accidental exposure.
+- **Output Validation**: The system was successfully validated using the MSEDCL samples provided in the task brief, and the generated Excel report is included as proof of functionality.

+---

 **Tools Used:**
 - **Streamlit**: For a clean, professional web interface.